Forex Risk Management Example

 Conclusion

-The USDCAD trade is just one example of how to lower the average risk to reward while still allowing the trade to move to target.
-It is essential that the trade is given time.
-It is normal to want to move the trade to break even quickly and then take profit at the nearest sign of reversal.
+The USDCAD trade exemplifies how to effectively lower the average risk to reward ratio while still allowing the trade to reach its target.
+It's crucial to give the trade adequate time to develop.
+While it's tempting to quickly move the trade to break-even and secure profits at the first sign of reversal, patience is key.

 Please Share this article!